Appdynamics/Python-Demo-App/README.md

 4. Make external HTTP calls.
 5. Return HTTP errors (5xx and 4xx).

+NOTE: To use the AppDynamics Python Agent, you must have a compatible (4.0+) AppDynamics controller in SAAS or On Premise and a license provisioned for Python agents.

 ## Installation

 Python 2.6 or 2.7 are required.
 MacOS X and recent Linux distributions should have these preinstalled.
 Older Linux distributions (like CentOS 5) may come with a version of Python is too old, but you should be able to easily find packages for Python 2.7.